wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

       2.1 Marks duplicated reads: (mark_duplicated_reads.sh)

-      This script marks the duplicated reads in sorted aligned reads files and create outputs
+      This script marks the duplicated reads in sorted aligned reads files and creates BAM file as the output.

       2.2 Variant calling (gatk_haplotypecaller.sh)

-      This script calls SNVs and small INDELs from BAM files that were marked the duplicated reads then outputs in g.vcf format
+      This script calls SNVs and small INDELs from BAM file that were marked the duplicated reads then outputs in g.vcf.gz format.
+In the study, we used NC_000962.3 as the reference genome.
+Then, we set-up ploidy parameter as 2 and mapping minimum quality (mbq) parameter as 20.